 7. Technical Measures

-Depending on your volumes of credit card transactions and their total monetary value, you might be required to implement a Managed Detection and Response system, or an Managed Extended Detection and Response system, which includes Threat Detection and Response.
+Depending on your volumes of credit card transactions and their total monetary value, you might be required to implement a Managed Detection and Response system, or a Managed Extended Detection and Response system, which includes Threat Detection and Response.
+Continuous monitoring and regular testing of security systems and processes are vital to ensure ongoing compliance and security.

 Intrusion and threat detection systems can detect system compromises that standard anti-virus and anti-malware end-point security cannot.
 End-point security must still be in place, of course, as it serves a different purpose.